flowdock/api-docs/docs/Flows.md

 ```
 GET /flows/:organization/:flow
 ```
 Get a single flow.
 Single flow information always includes user list of flow.
 Otherwise the data format is identical to the list.
+Timestamps are milliseconds since epoch.

 ### Response
 ```